rickardlindberg/rickardlindberg.me/writing/reliable-socket-servers/index.markdown

 Now all requests (except the one that causes a crash) get a response.
 We see that request with number six takes longer to complete.
 That is because `server-accept.py` needs time to start up (by the loop script) and call `accept` on the socket.
 But the request doesn't fail.
-The client will not get connection errors.
+The client will not get a connection error.

 And this is one way to write reliable socket servers that survive crashes and restarts.